Les Remparts

 Be sure to try:

-• Ratatouille: A classic vegetable dish that embodies the flavors of Provence.
+• Ratatouille: A classic vegetable dish embodying the flavors of Provence.

-• Tapenade: A spread made from olives, capers, and anchovies—perfect with fresh bread.
+• Tapenade: A savory spread made from olives, capers, and anchovies, perfect with fresh bread.

-• Local Wines: The region is famous for its wines, so don’t miss the opportunity to taste some local varieties!
+• Local Wines: The region is famous for its wines, so take the opportunity to sample some local varieties.

 Recommended Restaurants